Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🔧 Eradication

-Following containment, the Information Security team raised a remediation ticket to the DevOps/Development team.
-In a real SOC environment, the analyst is responsible for containment and evidence — the development team implements application-layer code fixes.
+After containment I documented the root cause and recommended fix, and raised a ticket to the development team.
+My role was identification and containment — the dev team deploys the code fix.

-> **SOC Responsibility Boundary:** The SOC contained the attack at the network layer (NSG Deny rule).
-Eradication requires a code fix from the dev team.
-This reflects real-world incident response practice.
+> **Note:** I contained the attack at the network layer.
+The code fix goes to the development team — I raised the ticket with the full vulnerability details and recommended remediation below.

 ### Root Cause